Copyright © 2014 by SUNY Oneonta

 Requirements for the Tracks

 Ecology and Field Biology: Major Field Core Courses: 20 s.h.
-(General Biology I, II, and III, Genetics, and Ecology); Major Field Electives: 12-16 s.h., selected from a specified list of electives.
+(General Biology I, II, and III, Genetics or Population Genetics, and Ecology); Major Field Electives: 12-16 s.h., selected from a specified list of electives.
 At least 3 s.h. must be at the 300 level; Approved Field Experience (min.
 3 semester hours); Related Work: 12 s.h. in Chemistry, including Organic Chemistry; 11-18 s.h. selected from a specified list of Mathematics, Statistics, Environmental Sciences, or Physics.

 Human Biology: Major Field Core Courses: 28-29 s.h.
-(General Biology I, II and III, Cultural Anthropology, Biological Anthropology, Genetics, Ecology or Evolution, Human Biology and Culture Change or Human Origins); Major Field Electives: 12-16 s.h.
+(General Biology I, II and III, Cultural Anthropology, Biological Anthropology, Genetics or Population Genetics, Ecology or Evolution, Human Biology and Culture Change or Human Origins); Major Field Electives: 12-16 s.h.
 Courses chosen from each of two topic areas: Evolution/Ecology and Morphology/Biomedical.
 At least 3 semester hours must be at the 300 level; Related Work: 24-26 s.h.
 Includes three courses in Chemistry.
 Other courses from Psychology, Mathematics, Physics, Chemistry, and Statistics.

 Cell and Molecular Biology: Major Field Core Courses: 23 s.h.
 (General Biology I, II, and III, Genetics, Molecular Biology, Cell Biology); Major Field Electives: Four courses totaling 12-16 s.h. including at least one laboratory course.
 At least 3 s.h. must be at the 300 level; Related Work: 20 s.h. in Chemistry.
 10-12 s.h. in Mathematics, Physics, or Statistics.